getCUJO/QoOID/draft-ietf-ippm-qoo.md

 of this work is what comes next.
 A method for going from Network Requirements and Network Measurements to probabilities of good application outcomes.

-To do that we need to make articulating the network requirements a little bit more complicated.
+To do that it is necessary to make articulating the network requirements a little bit more complicated.
 A key design goal was to have a distance measure between perfect and unusable, and have a way of quantifying what is ‘better’.

-We extend the requirements to include the quality required for perfection and a quality threshold beyond which the application is considered unusable.
+The requirements specification is extended to include the quality required for perfection and a quality threshold beyond which the application is considered unusable.

 This is named Network Requirements for Perfection (NRP).
 As an example: At 4